mpigrobot/dloop/README.md

 ```

 ###How to use on `Kylin@Wallaby`
 A couple of data are available on Kylin, but root permission is needed as the data are in the shared folder between Wallaby host and Kylin slave.
-The following instructions can can help MPIG members to run the demo with different dataset once the project is built.
+The following instructions can help MPIG members to run the demo with different datasets once the project is built.

 ####KITTI00
 * Create directories for visual words and detected loop results